jimwang99/riscv-training/slide/src/02-lecture.isa-basic.md

     -   Unlike ARMv8-A which has AArch32 and AArch64 both compatible
     -   For hardware simplicity
         -   Optimize for its needs without requiring to support all the operations needed for other base ISA
--   But introduced some confusion
+-   But introduced some confusion, and issues for virtualization
     -   In 32-bit version, `ADD` means 32-bit add, but in 64-bit the same instruction means 64-bit add
     -   And 64-bit version has `ADDW` that support 32-bit operations